darshandpatel63-prog/DD-COMPRESSER-PRIVACY-FIRST-COMPRESSER/README.md

 ## Deploying (GitHub Pages)

 1. Push every file in this folder to your repository's default branch, root of the repo (not a subfolder) — the relative paths in `index.html` (`./vendor/...`, `./js/...`) depend on that.
+Every single file in this project, including both `ffmpeg-core-part*.bin` pieces, is under GitHub's 25MB web-upload limit, so this can be done entirely from a phone browser via **Add file → Upload files**, dragging in the whole folder tree (GitHub's uploader preserves the folder structure) — no git command line required.
 2. Repo → **Settings → Pages → Deploy from a branch** → branch `main`, folder `/ (root)`.
 3. Open the URL GitHub gives you.
 No build step, no `npm install` needed to run it.